aaronchong888/AWS-No-Code-Analytics-and-Machine-Learning-Workshop/etl-glue-databrew/README.md

----
-title : "Extract, Transform and Load data with AWS Glue DataBrew" weight : 20
+# Extract, Transform and Load data with AWS Glue DataBrew
----

-::alert[Make sure you have downloaded the dataset and performed the steps described in the **"Prerequisites"** section before beginning this lab.]{type=warning}
+> Make sure you have downloaded the dataset and performed the steps described in the **"Prerequisites"** section before beginning this lab.

 ## Agenda